Skip to main content

 The following items are required to be purchased prior to the start of your program:

-information on other required textbooks and any further supplies will be provided as you attend each class.
+Information on other required textbooks and any further supplies will be provided as you attend each class.
 All books and supplies will be available during the first few weeks of classes in the College Campus Store.

 Other Important Information